EnviMon - your DIY environmental monitor: measure urban microclimate and accelerate local climate protection

 1. Internal development: Design and preparation of the climate measuring station, the workshop formats and the sensors

-2. Participatory preparation: Construction of the climate measuring station with children and teenagers
+2. Participatory preparation: Construction of the climate measuring station with children and young people

-3. Participatory implementation: Construction of the DIY sensor boxes with children and teenagers in a DIT setting; children and teenagers carry out DIY measurements in their living environment; the climate measuring station is set up in public
+3. Participatory implementation: Construction of the DIY sensor boxes with children and young people in a DIT setting, carrying out DIY measurements in their living environment; the climate measuring station is set up in public

-4. Participatory evaluation: research results are evaluated and visualized with children and teenagers
+4. Participatory evaluation: research results are evaluated and visualized with children and young people

 5. Transfer and consolidation: The climate measuring station is placed in various locations and the project results are presented to the public.
 A toolbox (construction instructions for the climate measuring station and DIY sensor boxes) enables replicability.